covalenthq/goldrush-kit/README.md

 import "@covalenthq/goldrush-kit/styles.css";
 ```

 5. Add desired components.
-If you're using `next.js`, make sure you have `use client;` at the top of the file to disable Next's server component modules.
+If you're using `next.js` versions `^13.0` and are using `app` router, make sure you have `use client;` at the top of the file to disable Next's server component modules.
 Visit GoldRush's [component documentation](https://www.covalenthq.com/docs/unified-api/goldrush/kit/gold-rush-provider/) for more information.

 ```tsx
 import {